aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

         )
     );

 You can add your selectors in your module's PreInitialize method.
-Also, you can remove the selector above by name if you don't like to save audit logs for application services.
-That's why it has a unique name (Use simple LINQ to find the selector in Selectors and remove it if you want).
+You can also remove the selector above by name if you don't want to save audit logs for application services.
+This is why it has a unique name (Use simple LINQ to find the selector in Selectors and remove it if you want).

-Note: In addition to standard audit configuration, MVC and ASP.NET Core modules define configuration to enable/disable audit logging for actions.
+Note: In addition to the standard audit configuration, MVC and ASP.NET Core modules define configurations to enable/disable audit logging for actions.

 ### Enable/Disable by attributes

-While you can select auditing classes by configuration, you can use **Audited** and **DisableAuditing** attributes for a single **class**, a single **method**.
-An example:
+While you can select auditing classes by configuration, you can use the **Audited** and **DisableAuditing** attributes for a single **class** or an individual **method**.
+Example:

     [Audited]
     public class MyClass